-IA 215 IA 1: Creative Coding
+IA 215 Creative Coding

 Creative coding = Art + Code.
-In this course, students are introduced to the relevant technologies, contexts, histories and materials of creating coding for interactive arts.
+In this course, students are introduced to the relevant technologies, contexts, histories and materials of creative coding for interactive arts.
 Beginning with the open source programming language Processing, a programming language built by artists, for artists, students will learn programming fundamentals while creating personal projects.
-The course also introduces MaxMSP, a visual programming language for artists to build complex, interactive works.
+The course will then introduce Physical Computing via the CircuitPlayground Express, a microcontroller-based hardware prototyping platform that will serve as an introduction to electronics, sensors, and programming.
 Students develop a context for their work via lectures, presentations and critiques.